needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsAsyncOperationHandle.md

 To create a custom operation, extend the [AsyncOperationBase] class and override its virtual methods.

 You can pass the derived operation to the [ResourceManager.StartOperation] method to start the operation and receive an [AsyncOperationHandle] struct.
-The [ResourceManager] registers operations started this wayand show them in the Addressables [Event Viewer].
+The [ResourceManager] registers operations started this way and shows them in the Addressables [Event Viewer].

 ### Executing the operation